mrohrba4/tic-tac-toe-go-client/README.md

 ### Planning Story

+I approached the game in a minimalist fashion, I wanted the focus of it to be on the gameplay.
+I broke the requirements down and approached them seperately until I started coding, which I then linked each one in a efficient manner.

 ### User Stories

 - *As a New User*, I want to make an account so that I may sign in.